Geothermal heating: History

 Hot springs have been used for bathing at least since Paleolithic times.
 The oldest known spa is a stone pool on China's Mount Li built in the Qin dynasty in the 3rd century BC, at the same site where the Huaqing Chi palace was later built.
 Geothermal energy supplied channeled district heating for baths and houses in Pompeii around 0 AD.
 In the first century AD, Romans conquered Aquae Sulis in England and used the hot springs there to feed public baths and underfloor heating.
 The admission fees for these baths probably represents the first commercial use of geothermal power.
 A 1,000-year-old hot tub has been located in Iceland, where it was built by one of the island's original settlers.
 The world's oldest working geothermal district heating system in Chaudes-Aigues, France, has been operating since the 14th century.
 The earliest industrial exploitation began in 1827 with the use of geyser steam to extract boric acid from volcanic mud in Larderello, Italy.

-In 1892, America's first district heating system in Boise, Idaho, was powered directly by geothermal energy, and was soon copied in Klamath Falls, Oregon in 1900.
+In 1892, America's first district heating system in Boise, Idaho, was powered directly by geothermal energy, and was soon copied in Klamath Falls, Oregon, in 1900.
 A deep geothermal well was used to heat greenhouses in Boise in 1926, and geysers were used to heat greenhouses in Iceland and Tuscany at about the same time.
 Charlie Lieb developed the first downhole heat exchanger in 1930 to heat his house.
 Steam and hot water from the geysers began to be used to heat homes in Iceland in 1943.

 By this time, Lord Kelvin had already invented the heat pump in 1852, and Heinrich Zoelly had patented the idea of using it to draw heat from the ground in 1912.
 But it was not until the late 1940s that the geothermal heat pump was successfully implemented.
 The earliest one was probably Robert C. Webber's home-made 2.2 kW direct-exchange system, but sources disagree as to the exact timeline of his invention.
-J. Donald Kroeker designed the first commercial geothermal heat pump to heat the Commonwealth Building (Portland, Oregon) and demonstrated it in 1946.
+J. Donald Kroeker designed the first commercial geothermal heat pump to heat the Commonwealth Building in Portland, Oregon, and demonstrated it in 1946.
 Professor Carl Nielsen of Ohio State University built the first residential open loop version in his home in 1948.
 The technology became popular in Sweden as a result of the 1973 oil crisis, and has been growing slowly in worldwide acceptance since then.
 The 1979 development of polybutylene pipe greatly augmented the heat pump's economic viability.
 Since 2000, a compelling body of research has been dedicated to numerically evidence the advantages and efficiency of using CO_{2}, alternative to water, as heat transmission fluid for geothermal energy recovery from enhanced geothermal systems (EGS) where the permeability of the underground source is enhanced by hydrofracturing.
 As of 2004, there are over one million geothermal heat pumps installed worldwide providing 12 GW of thermal capacity.
 Each year, about 80,000 units are installed in the US and 27,000 in Sweden.